Th-Ra-02/Class_tasks_guvi/README.md

 Hello, This repository has all my practise tasks from GUVI

 Technologies used and learned so far:
-Linux, AWS, Git, Docker, Kubernetes
+Linux, AWS, Git, Docker, Kubernetes, jenkins